 Participation in the state assessment may not be based on: category of disability, excessive or extended absences, language differences, or cultural or environmental factors.
 For definition of “severe disability” and additional information see alternate assessment.

 3. The student’s need for a program that includes functional skills precludes a full time general education setting, but the student is able to receive education in the community school.

-If all 3 of these criteria are met (ID classification, alternate assessment, and setting/LRE checklist), then the student may be recommended for a specialized program for students classified as ID.
+If all three of these criteria are met (ID classification, alternate assessment, and the least restrictive environment has been considered), then the student may be recommended for a specialized program for students classified as ID.

 Bilingual Special Education: